civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 #### From Deployment-bot

-Check the #deployment-bot Slack channel for the latest successful SNAPSHOT for AWS, Seattle, and Azure.
+Check the #ci Slack channel for the latest successful SNAPSHOT for AWS, Seattle, and Azure.
 This offers a history of previous auto pushes too.

 #### From Staging servers